LeiWangR/leiwangr.github.io/_pages/about.md

 - 24/10/2024: Four research students from TIME Lab, <font color="blue">Dexuan Ding</font>, <font color="blue">Huilin Chen</font>, <font color="blue">Qixiang Chen</font>, and <font color="blue">Yifan Chen</font>, have been recognized as **Outstanding Reviewers**, and Lab Lead Dr. Lei Wang has been named an **Outstanding Area Chair** at [ACM Multimedia 2024](https://2024.acmmm.org/outstanding-ac-reviewer).
 - 16/10/2024: TIME Lab has announced the selection criteria for its inaugural medal, which will honor the top ANU honours or master's student completing their final-year research project under the lab’s supervision.
 - 16/10/2024: TIME Lab has officially approved a new logo design created by one of its own members, talented young designer and ANU master’s student, <font color="blue">Gennie Nguyen</font>.
-- 15/10/2024: The TIME Lab is currently operating at full capacity and is not accepting new final-year research students at this time.
-The lab is actively supporting six students who are completing their final-year research projects.
-As such, we kindly request that no further inquiries regarding final-year research opportunities be made.
 - 26/09/2024: One paper has been accepted at **NeurIPS** D&B Track (25.3% acceptance rate).
 Congratulations to <font color="blue">Liyun Zhu</font> and <font color="blue">Arjun Raj</font>.
 - 19/09/2024: As the ANU TechLauncher community, we are proud to be a finalist in the inaugural *Australian AI Awards 2024*([award seal](https://leiwangr.github.io/files/aaia24_award_seal.png)), shortlisted for AI Innovator - Information Technology.
 - 05/09/2024: One paper has been accepted at **ACML 2024** (26% acceptance rate).
 Congratulations to <font color="blue">Qixiang Chen</font>.